-CORPORATE GOVERNANCE PRINC Standard: What we did: Plan for 2017/18 : 2012 (2011 & 2012 Orders) and the guidance provided by the Information Commissioner, a range of information has been made publically available through the Commissioners website over the course of the year.
-This has included agenda and reports for the SPB meetings and the JAC, guidance for the Commissioner's Partnership Fund, Freedom of Information disclosure logs, financial information and strategies.
-The Commissioner's SPB meetings have also been opened to attendance by the press and public (on a quarterly basis) and promoted via social media, resulting in the decision making process becoming more open and transparent.
-In November 2016, the OPCC was awarded a Transparency Quality Mark by CoPaCC (Comparing our Police and Crime Commissioners) for the second year running, in relation to both the quality and transparency of our published decisions and the ease by which they could be accessed.
-3. Defining outcomes in terms of sustainable, economic, social, and environmental benefits.
-The Commissioner has issued The Plan for one year beyond his term of office, and this outlines the police and crime priorities: Crime Prevention; Supporting Victims; Community Cohesion; Tackling Anti-Social Behaviour; and Effective Service Delivery.
-The Commissioner will publish an Annual Report that sets out progress on The Plan and this will be presented for consultation to the PCP.
-Any subsequent recommendations will be taken into account in the Plan.
-In drawing up the Plan, the Commissioner has considered local policing requirements, and consulted widely with the community of Gwent, partners and other stakeholders.
-The Commissioner and the Chief Constable both have regard to The Plan.
-The Commissioner's Vision is 'Delivering a Safer Gwent' and working with the Chief Constable, he wants to ensure that: People who live in, work in, or visit Gwent are safe; Policing and crime services are delivered demonstrating value for money; and The OPCC and Gwent Police are employers that people want to work for.
-The key values and principles which underpin The Plan are: Ensuring that the Commissioner has an open, honest and transparent way of working; Promoting police accessibility and visibility; Bing alert to the changing nature of crime; Building and maintaining communication and cohesion with all communities within Gwent; Getting the balance right between provision and reassurance Having regard to the needs, safeguarding
+CORPORATE GOVERNANCE PRINC CIPLES

+Standard: What we did: Plan for 2017/18 :

+2012 (2011 & 2012 Orders) and the guidance

+provided by the Information Commissioner, a range of information has been made publically

+available through the Commissioners website

+over the course of the year.
+This has included

+agenda and reports for the SPB meetings and

+the JAC, guidance for the Commissioner's

+Partnership Fund, Freedom of Information

+disclosure logs, financial information and

+strategies.
+The Commissioner's SPB meetings have also been opened to

+attendance by the press and public (on a

+quarterly basis) and promoted via social

+media, resulting in the decision making

+process becoming more open and transparent.

+In November 2016, the OPCC was awarded a

+Transparency Quality Mark by CoPaCC (Comparing our Police and Crime

+Commissioners) for the second year running,

+in relation to both the quality and transparency

+of our published decisions and the ease by

+which they could be accessed.

+3. Defining The Commissioner has issued The Plan for The Commissioner will publish an

+outcomes in one year beyond his term of office, and this Annual Report that sets out

+terms of outlines the police and crime priorities: progress on The Plan and this will

+sustainable, be presented for consultation to

+economic, Crime Prevention; the PCP.
+Any subsequent

+social, and Supporting Victims; recommendations will be taken

+environmental benefits.
+Community Cohesion; Tackling Anti-Social Behaviour: and into account in the Plan.

+borronto.
+Tackling Anti-Social Behaviour; and Effective Service Delivery.

+- Ellective Service Delivery.

+In drawing up the Plan, the Commissioner has

+considered local policing requirements, and

+consulted widely with the community of Gwent,

+partners and other stakeholders.
+The Commissioner and the Chief Constable both

+have regard to The Plan.

+have regard to the than.

+The Commissioner's Vision is 'Delivering a

+Safer Gwent' and working with the Chief

+Constable, he wants to ensure that:

+People who live in, work in, or visit Gwent are safe;

+Policing and crime services are delivered

+demonstrating value for money; and

+The OPCC and Gwent Police are

+employers that people want to work for.

+The last colors and a single order to be a set in the second second

+The key values and principles which underpin The Plan are:

+Ensuring that the Commissioner has an

+open, honest and transparent way of

+working;

+Promoting police accessibility and visibility

+visibility;Bing alert to the changing nature of crime:

+Bing alert to the changing nature of crime;Building and maintaining communication

+and cohesion with all communities within

+Gwent;

+Getting the balance right between

+provision and reassurance

+Having regard to the needs, safeguarding